 To keep your plant healthy, check the moss every so often to make sure the moss is moist.
 The dryer your home, the more often you will need to water it.
 Make sure to also place it in a brighter room to allow enough sunlight, however it should not have direct sunlight.
 When you do water them place them in a sink or shower and spray them to give them a rain-like experience.
 Then allow them to drip off the excess moisture.
 Once they are done dripping and not as damp you can replace them on the wall.
 I personally maintain my plants once a week in our home and it takes about 10 minutes on a Saturday to do.

-I hope y’all enjoy this new series as we have a lot of awesome ideas ahead to share, but if you have any garden diy questions or things you would like to see us create, please leave a comments below.
+I hope y’all enjoy this and if you have any garden diy questions or things you would like to see us create, please leave a comment below.
 We love to help your ideas come to life and are very open to ideas.

-If you do create this DIY, please share it with us in the comments section below or by @ mentioning @clydeoak or @megangilger on instagram/twitter.
-We would love to see how you create your own, bring it in to your space, and answer any questions you have.
+If you do create this DIY, please share it with us in the comments section below or by @ mentioning @freshexchange on Instagram/Twitter.
+We would love to see how you create your own, bring it into your space, and answer any questions you have.